unional/async-fp/packages/gizmo/README.md

 A *gizmo* can have static or dynamic dependencies.
 You define the dependencies with the `static` and `dynamic` properties.

+**NOTE**: `dynamic` dependencies are not fully testing and may be removed in the future for simplicity.
+We may add them back in the future when the use case is clear.

 ```ts
 import { define } from '@unional/gizmo'